Curton/GoMatchingKernel/README.md

 # Order Matching Engine
 [![Go](https://github.com/Curton/GoMatchingKernel/actions/workflows/go.yml/badge.svg)](https://github.com/Curton/GoMatchingKernel/actions/workflows/go.yml)

-- A simple exchanges matching engine written in Go.
+- A simple order matching engine written in Go.
 - A study project.
-- The kernel acting the core of an Order Matching Engine.
+- `kernel` acting the core of an Order Matching Engine.
-- The kernel is designed to efficiently match buy and sell orders in a financial exchanges.
+- `kernel` is designed to efficiently match buy and sell orders in a financial exchanges.

 ## Features
 * Order matching: The kernel uses skiplist for both buy and sell orders to efficiently match orders based on price and quantity.